lukeburns/dat-pipe/README.md

   pipe feed <public-key> to stdout (and save feed to <db-path>)

   --tail, -t            tail feed
-  --exit                exit process after download finishes (default: true)
+  --exit                exit process after download finishes

 dat-pipe [<db-path>] [<private-key>]

   pipe stdin to feed <private-key> or to a new feed (and save feed to <db-path>)